RezaMorsali/RezaMorsali/README.md

 - 👋 Hi, I’m @RezaMorsali.
-I’m interested in Machine Learning and AI.
+I’m interested in Machine Learning and Optimization.
 - 📫 How to reach me: s.rezamorsali@gmail.com